17 Spectacular places to visit in Malaga (beyond beaches)

 16. Beaches in Malaga

-There are other lovely beaches, such as La Caleta beach, La Misericordia beach and Penon del Cuervo beach.
+There are other lovely beaches, such as La Caleta Beach, La Misericordia Beach and Penon del Cuervo Beach.

 17. Atarazanas Market

 If you want to get some delicious local products, stop at the elegant Atarazanas Market.
 This market, located in an industrial design building with stained-glass windows, is a focal point of daily life for the locals.
-The people of Malaga come here to shop for Spanish cured meat, cheese, fish and fresh fruit and vegetables.
+The locals come here to shop for Spanish cured meat, cheese, fish and fresh fruit and vegetables.
 The stalls offer hundreds of varieties of olivesyou can even get a tapa here.
 Despite the central location of this food market, the prices are reasonable here.
 The market is open every day except Sunday from 8 am until 2 pm.

 Now you know what are the best places to visit in Malaga!